luttero/maud/src/help/readme.txt

 Maud Version notes:

+(28/01/2025):   2.9996.
+The "F 650 GS" release.
+                Fixed and running from a while!
+This version should have been released in September 2024.
+                Fixed a bug in the GSAS instrumental broadening not working if a multibank incident intensity model was not used.
+                Refined the multibeams models for electrons dynamical diffraction approximation.

 (10/07/2024):   2.9995.
 The "Green cut" release.
-                Added onr Java example on how to run a customizable Maud process to load an analysis, set the data and run a background subtraction.
+                Added one Java example on how to run a customizable Maud process to load an analysis, set the data and run a background subtraction.
 Inside the commented lines there is also how to do some wizard analyses.
 Everything without